EASME

 Grant in 2017

-T-Minus Engineering specializes in the development and operation of autonomous air and space vehicles, particularly focusing on sounding rockets for scientific research.
-The company designs commercial suborbital platforms that cater to both scientific and defense applications.
-T-Minus Engineering possesses the expertise required for comprehensive end-to-end development, addressing various components such as rocket propulsion, flight control systems, and launch operations.
-This capability allows users to obtain cost-effective systems suited for conducting in-situ experiments in the upper atmosphere.
+T-Minus Engineering specializes in the development and operation of autonomous air and space vehicles, with a primary focus on sounding rockets for scientific research.
+The company designs commercial suborbital platforms that cater to scientific, commercial, and defense applications.
+T-Minus Engineering possesses extensive expertise in rocket propulsion, flight control systems, and launch operations, allowing it to offer comprehensive solutions tailored to user requirements.
+This end-to-end development capability enables clients to conduct cost-effective in-situ experiments in the upper layers of the atmosphere, thereby advancing research and practical applications in various fields.

 Nervtech